cloudd901/Picket/README.md

 <br>

 <h4>Ticket List</h4>
-The Ticket List holds all tickets.
+The Ticket Pool holds all tickets.
 This list is actually separate from the plugin’s internal list and is coded to update along-side it.

 - Click “+” to enter a new ticket.
   - Set a name, color, and ticket count before adding.